szwiep/py_SBeLT/paper/paper.md

 variable [@Ancey:2008].
 The model supports ensemble simulations so that repeat numerical experiments can be conducted efficiently, or the problem can be probed across a range of input parameter values (discussed below).

-`pySBeLT` is run forward in time according to default or user specified parameter values (see README.md and DEFAULT_PARAMS.md for more details).
-After initialization, `pySBeLT` first constructs a bed of fixed particles of set_diam in both the downstream and cross-stream dimensions (one particle wide in the present build), and over a downstream domain length **'x_max'**.
-Bed surface particles of **'set_diam'** are then randomly placed at vertices between fixed bed particles until the **'pack_density'** is met.
+`pySBeLT` is run forward in time according to default or user specified parameter values.
+After initialization, `pySBeLT` first constructs a bed of fixed particles of set_diam in both the downstream and cross-stream dimensions (one particle wide in the present build), and over a downstream domain length **'bed_length'**.
+Bed surface particles of **'particle_diam'** are then randomly placed at vertices between fixed bed particles until the **'particle_pack_frac'** is met.
 Vertices are defined by a contact point between two adjacent particles.
 The bed of surface particles is then separated into **'num_subregions'**, and at this point the forward simulations are ready to commence.
-The subregion boundaries are located by: (1) default or user specified **'num_subregions'**(see
-README.md and DEFAULT_PARAMS.md), and (2) the subregion boundaries occur at domain locations set by a distance = **'x_max'** / **'num_subregions'**.
+The subregion boundaries are located by: (1) the user specifies the **'num_subregions'**, and (2) the subregion boundaries occur at domain locations set by a distance = **'bed_length'** / **'num_subregions'**.

-Simulation iterations involve three steps (Fig. 1): (1) the number of particle entrainment events per **'num_subregions'** are drawn from a Poisson pmf, and this is done randomly for each numerical step up to **'n_iterations'**; (2) surface particles from each subregion are randomly selected for entrainment, and if there are insufficient surface particles available for entrainment, then all available particles are moved; (3) each entrained particle moves a distance according to a randomly sampled value from either the normal or lognormal distribution (see THEORY.md for more details), and is placed at the nearest vertex between two particles that is available for placement.
-Placed particles are permitted to stack up to the
+Simulation iterations involve three steps (Fig. 1): (1) the number of particle entrainment events per **'num_subregions'** are drawn from a Poisson pmf, and this is done randomly for each numerical step up to **'iterations'**; (2) surface particles from each subregion are randomly selected for entrainment, and if there are insufficient surface particles available for entrainment, then all available particles are moved; (3) each entrained particle moves a distance according to a randomly sampled value from either the normal or lognormal distribution (see THEORY.md for more details), and is placed at the nearest vertex between two particles that is available for placement.
+Placed particles are permitted to stack up to the **'level_limit'** in height.
-**'level_limit in height'**.
 Particles are not permitted to travel to the same available vertex.
+To stop this from occuring the entrained particles are moved in random order and once a particle is placed on a vertex, that vertex is no longer considered available for any subsequent particle entrainments for that iteration.
+Travel distances of particles that exceed
-When this occurs the discrepancy is addressed by randomly sampling for one particle to deposit at the identified vertex and the remaining particle(s) are placed at the nearest available vertices.
-Travel distances of particles that exceed **'x_max'** are returned and queued at the upstream boundary, and are introduced back into the domain at the next numerical step according to travel distance sampling described above.
-This overall process repeats for the specified **'n_iterations'**.
+**'bed_length'** are returned and queued at the upstream boundary, and are introduced back into the domain at the next numerical step according to travel distance sampling described above.
+This overall process repeats for the specified **'iterations'**.

-`pySBeLT` tracks a number of different parameters through a simulation: the vertical and horizontal positions of every particle center, the randomly sampled number of entrainment events, the number of particles actually entrained, the randomly sampled particle travel distance, the actual particle travel distance, the particle ‘age’, or the number of numerical steps since last entrainment for every particle, and the number of particles which cross all boundaries, i.e. sub-region and downstream at x_max.
-All values are stored in HDF5 data files using the `h5py` package [@Collette:2014].
+`pySBeLT` tracks a number of different parameters through a simulation: the vertical and horizontal positions of every particle center, the randomly sampled number of entrainment events, the number of particles actually entrained, the actual particle travel distance, the particle ‘age’, or the number of numerical steps since last entrainment for every particle, and the number of particles which cross all boundaries, i.e. sub-region and downstream at x_max.
+All values, or the values needed to derive this information, are stored in HDF5 data files using the `h5py` package [@Collette:2014].

 `pySBeLT` produces a time varying signal of particle flux counted at the downstream domain (as well as internal subregion domains), with a particle